Agbokoudjo/form_validator/README.md

 - "Video file size exceeds the allowed limit."
 - "Video dimensions do not meet the required size."

-## Installation

-To use this library in your project, you can import the `VideoValidator` class directly or install it as a package (if published).

 ### Import Example

 ```javascript